Skip to Content

 AUDIO OVERVIEW THROUGH NOTEBOOKLM

 • Daardaar: A platform that translates Flemish news into French.
-Perfect if you want to connect what you already know (French) with Dutch vocabulary and expressions.
+Perfect if you want to connect what you already know (French, maybe?) with Dutch vocabulary and expressions.

 • Bruzzket: Lighter stories from BRUZZ highlighting Brussels’ in Dutch, with a focus on young voices and local stories.
 Great for picking up authentic accents and expressions while staying connected to city life.